 You don’t need me to tell you how camping is one of the best ways to spend your summer.
 There are so many national and state parks that offer the perfect environment for this summer fun.
-If you’re like me, you wouldn’t think about a location without considering whether it’s a good choice for your dog.
+If you’re like me and don’t have any children to bring camping, you wouldn’t think about a location without considering whether it’s a good choice for your dog.
 Camping and going on hikes are always a lot more fun with your dog.
 However, there are a few things to consider that include judging your dog’s readiness for the trip, finding the right camping gear, and essential safety tips and precautions.

 Table of Contents